Three different quantization variants all scored 15/15 on automated quality tests. One couldn't translate a sentence into Spanish.

 Level 2: Functional Probes (automated, medium)

 Task-specific correctness checks that go beyond keyword matching.
-For example: verifying that translations don't contain characters from unrelated scripts, checking that responses to factual questions acknowledge the concept being asked about rather than denying its existence, and confirming that puzzle-solving prompts produce step-by-step solutions rather than mere restatements of the problem.
+Verify that translations don't contain characters from unrelated scripts.
+Check that factual questions get acknowledged rather than denied.
+Confirm that puzzle-solving prompts produce step-by-step solutions, not mere restatements.

 Time: ~5 minutes for 20-30 probes